• Skip to primary navigation

 Instructions

-• Melt butter; toss pecans in melted butter.
-Spread pecans evenly in pan, tossing to cost.
+• Melt the butter; toss the pecans in it.
+Spread pecans evenly in the pan, tossing to coat.
 Bake for 20 to 25 minutes, stirring every 10 minutes, until pecans are perfectly roasted.
 Drain on paper towels.
+(See Tip 2)

-If you like the contrast of salt with the sweet chocolate coating, you might think about lightly salting the pecans before they are roasted.
+2. If you like the contrast between salt and the sweet chocolate coating, you might consider lightly salting the pecans before roasting.

 Nutrition